List of supporting Arrow characters: Galina Venediktov

 Galina Venediktov (portrayed by Natalia Vasiluk), the mother of Taiana Venediktov and Vlad Venediktov.
 She works as a maid for Konstantin Kovar, believing that he is looking for her children.
 When Oliver Queen arrives in Russia and exposes Kovar, revealing to Galina that her children are dead, she gives him a key card to Kovar's casino.
 When Kovar learns of this, he kills Galina.

 Taiana Venediktov

 Taiana Venediktov (portrayed by Elysia Rotaru), the daughter of Galina Venediktov and the sister of Vlad Venediktov.
 She is a woman whose life Oliver saves in the flashbacks, faking her death to protect her from Shadowspire.
 Oliver kills her brother, who Conklin had sent to attack him, and initially tries to hide it from Taiana.
 After they get caught by Conklin, Oliver is tortured, and they are both imprisoned.
 While Taiana is taking care of his wounds—and after Shado appears in his dreams, telling Oliver to do the right thing—he confesses.
 She later helps Oliver escape as they manage to steal the idol from Reiter, but the idol's power begins to corrupt Taiana.
 Realizing she cannot control it, she asks Oliver to kill her, and he does.

-Vlad Venediktov

-Vlad Venediktov (portrayed by Zoran Vukelic), the son of Galina Venediktov and the brother of Taiana Venediktov.
-He is sent by Conklin to kill Oliver Queen, but fails and is killed himself.

-Viktor

-Viktor (portrayed by Mike Dopud) is a member of the Bratva who appears in the flashbacks.
-He is eventually killed by Konstantin Kovar.